CalAmp has established corporate governance practices designed to serve the best interests of the Company and its stockholders.

 He holds MBA and MSEE degrees from California State University-Fullerton, and a BS degree in electrical engineering from Kansas State University.

-Jeff Gardner was appointed a director of CalAmp in January 2015.
-He currently serves as the president and CEO of Moni, a home security company.
-He also serves as a director of Ascent Capital Group, Inc., the publicly held parent company of MONI, and Qorvo, Inc., the holding company under which RF Micro Devices, Inc. and TriQuint Semiconductor, Inc. were combined in 2014.
+Jeffery Gardner was appointed a director of CalAmp in 2015.
+Since 2015 he has served as the President and CEO of Brinks Home Security.
+Mr. Gardner also serves as a director of Ascent Capital Group, Inc., the publicly held parent company of Brinks Home Security, and Qorvo, Inc., the holding company under which RF Micro Devices, Inc. and TriQuint Semiconductor, Inc. were combined in 2014.
+Prior to that, Mr. Gardner served on the board of RF Micro Devices since 2004.

-Gardner had been a member of the board of directors of RF Micro Devices, Inc. since 2004.
-In addition, from 2005 until 2015, he was a member of the board of directors of Windstream Holdings, Inc., a leading provider of advanced network communications and technology solutions, including cloud computing and managed services to businesses nationwide.
-From 2005 to 2014, Gardner also served as the president and chief executive officer of Windstream.
-Before joining Windstream, he served as executive vice president and chief financial officer of Alltel Corp.
-Earlier, he held a variety of senior management positions at 360 Communications, which merged with Alltel in 1998.
+In addition, from 2005 until 2015, Mr. Gardner was a director of Windstream Corporation (“Windstream”), a leading provider of advanced network communications and technology solutions, including cloud computing and managed services.
+Mr. Gardner also served as the President and CEO of Windstream from 2005 until 2014.
+Before joining Windstream, Mr. Gardner served as Executive Vice President and CFO of Alltel Corp.
+Earlier, Mr. Gardner held a variety of senior management positions at 360 Communications, which merged with Alltel in 1998.

 Director and former Executive Chairman of the Board, Author-it Software Corporation